efwe/123k.pl/README.md

 # Hugo blog for 123k.pl
-This is the development reporistory for my blog at [123k.pl](https://123k.pl).
+This is the development repository for my blog at [123k.pl](https://123k.pl).
 I followed the instructions for github user-pages and added the actual target-repo ([efwe.github.io](https://github.com/efwe/efwe.github.io)) as a git sub-module.
 This is where the hugo renders all the stuff to and later I issue another commit to push the actual homepage.